- Chart

 - Acquisition Price (USD millions): 1600

-- Strategic Rationale: Expanded Sabra's portfolio and diversified its tenant base.
+- Strategic Rationale: Expanded Sabra's portfolio of skilled nursing facilities and diversified its operator base.

 Growth Trajectory and Initiatives

-Historical Growth: Sabra's historical growth has been driven by acquisitions and organic growth in its existing portfolio.
-Growth is also dependent on the reimbursement enviroment for healthcare
+Historical Growth: Sabra's growth has been driven by acquisitions and organic growth within its existing portfolio.

 Summary